R-Finance/rfinance/content/about.md

 R/Finance was founded in the fall of 2008, by a small group of open source package authors, finance industry practitioners, and finance professors.
-Inspired by popular workshops and summer schools about "R in Finance" held by Deithelm Wurts at Meielisalp in the Swiss mountains, the inaugural R/Finance conference took place at the Chicago campus of the University of Illinois (UIC) in April 2009.
+Inspired by popular workshops and summer schools about "R in Finance" held by Deithelm Wuerts at Meielisalp in the Swiss mountains, the inaugural R/Finance conference took place at the Chicago campus of the University of Illinois (UIC) in April 2009.